 2.22.1 Some Council's require taxis to conform to particular requirements in terms of livery and markings so that they can be easily identified.
-Medway Council requires that licensed vehicles be finished in a special livery set out in this policy document.
+Such an imposition is not considered appropriate in this Council's area.
+It is felt that that the visual distinction between taxis and PHVs can be achieved by the appropriate signage.
+The Council does not therefore currently require that licensed vehicles be finished in a special livery or appearance, notwithstanding requirements set out in this policy document.